mark-bb/python-Ice-cores/README.md

 # Paleo-climate ice corn research with a python program

-Comma-separated values (CSV) files in the data/data.zip file are used by the Ice_cores.py python program for the research.
+Comma-separated values (CSV) files in the data.zip file are used by the ice_cores.py python program for the research.
+These CSV files must be placed to the data/ directory at the same level with the ice_cores.py program.
 All the charts described below are printed on the same figure.

 The program consists of a number of functions: